 One thing that’s often lost in genealogy research is why families move.
-It’s relatively easy to find a family’s change of address using the Census or City Directories.
-And you may even find that the houses where your family once lived are still standing.
-What you can rarely figure out, unless it has been passed […]
+It’s relatively easy to find out where they moved using the Census or City Directories.
+Using Google maps, you may even be able to quickly find that the houses where your family once lived still stand.
+What you can rarely figure out, unless […]

 My mother left behind a faded picture of her grandparents’ headstone with a note on the back, “North Merchistan Cemetery, Edinburgh, Scotland.”
 I could barely make out the names on the headstone, Hugh Simmers and Marion Murray.
 But it was impossible to read their dates of birth and death, which of course would be vital […]